Playing card: Cold case cards

+Police departments, local governments, state prison systems, and even private organizations across the United States and other countries have created decks of cards that feature photos, names, and details of cold case victims or missing persons on each card.
+These decks are sold in prison commissaries, or even to the public, in the hopes that an inmate (or anyone else) might provide a new lead.
+Cold case card programs have been introduced in over a dozen states, including by Oklahoma's State Bureau of Investigation, Connecticut's Division of Criminal Justice (five editions), the Minnesota Bureau of Criminal Apprehension (in 2008), Delaware's Department of Correction, the Florida Department of Law Enforcement, and Rhode Island's Department of Corrections, among others.
+The Indiana Department of Correction sells cold case cards in prisons, and in 2024, Mississippi Coast Crime Stoppers created cold case playing cards, distributing 2,500 decks.

+Among inmates, they may be called "snitch cards".
+Prisoners with information may be motivated to come forward in order to receive a lightened sentence.

 Collecting

 Because of the long history and wide variety in designs, playing cards are also collector's items.
+In 1911, the New York Times described May King Van Rensselaer's playing card collection of over 900 decks as the largest in the world.
 According to Guinness World Records, the largest playing card collection comprises 11,087 decks and is owned by Liu Fuchang of China.
-Individual playing cards are also collected, such as the world record collection of 8,520 different Jokers belonging to Tony De Santis of Italy.
+Individual playing cards are also collected, such as the world record collection of 8,520 different jokers belonging to Tony de Santis of Italy.

 Custom designs and artwork

 Custom decks may be produced for myriad purposes.
-Across the world, both individuals and large companies such as United States Playing Card Company (USPCC) design and release many different styles of decks, including commemorative decks and souvenir decks.
+Across the world, both individuals and large companies such as United States Playing Card Company (USPCC) design and release many different styles of decks, including commemorative decks, cards created for fundraising, and souvenir decks.
 Bold and colorful designs tend to be used for cardistry decks, while more generally, playing cards (as well as tarot cards) may focus on artistic value.
 Custom deck production is commonly funded on platforms such as Kickstarter, with companies offering card printing services to the public.

 In 1976, the JPL Gallery in London commissioned a card deck from a variety of contemporary British artists including Maggie Hambling, Patrick Heron, David Hockney, Howard Hodgkin, John Hoyland, and Allen Jones called "The Deck of Cards".
 Forty years later in 2016, the British Council commissioned a similar deck called "Taash ke Patte" featuring Indian artists such as Bhuri Bai, Shilpa Gupta, Krishen Khanna, Ram Rahman, Gulam Mohammed Sheikh, Arpita Singh, and Thukral & Tagra.
+American artist Tom Sachs has printed several custom decks featuring photos of his artwork.